designerquam/RaveDefi/README.md

 NOTE: Only the address who deployed this dApp would be able to call the Fund and the Tranfer/Share function.....So in order to use Rave Dapp.....
 * Clone this Github Repository
+* Then in the Hardhat config file, add your own metamsak account private key.
 * Redeploy this project in your terminal by using
   `npx run scripts/deploy.js --network mumbai`
 * Copy the contract address you get from deploying the script.
-* in the Hardhat config file add your own metamsak private key.
 * In the constants js file, change the contract address to yours.
 * 🎉 Wooooh...Now you can use Rave.